Classical Conditioning Definition

 Insurance is often advised to counter any unprecedented activity or a life-changing event.
 Most important, being term insurance where the victim can safeguard the interest of its dependents in case of his death.
 The concept is mainly to make sure that the loss of an earning member of the family can be countered by a lump sum payment to his immediate family.
 However, the insurance companies have designed new products like ULIPS, which have conditioned the consumers to think on generating some returns even on these insurance premiums.

 The fear of losing out the money to generate returns attracts customers towards these products.
 Since everyone else is taking it, it reinforces the behavior in the consumer, and eventually, he ends up purchasing it.
 Even for this basic product, through advertising and reinforcing behavior, the insurance firms have been able to influence consumer behavior through classical conditioning.

 This has been a guide to Classical Conditioning and its definition.
-Here we discuss the list of classical conditioning examples of classical conditioning in everyday life along with detailed explanations.
+Here we discuss the list of classical conditioning examples in everyday life along with detailed explanations.
 You can learn more about accounting from following articles –